MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/PluginServerInterface.md

 Parameter *file_name*: The name of the config file.
 It can also be a path to the config file

 Parameter *default_config*: A dict contains the default config.
-It\'s required when the config file is missing, or exception will be risen.
+It's required when the config file is missing, or exception will be risen.
 If target_class is given and default_config is missing, the default values in target_class will be used when the config file is missing